robertdebock/docker-compose-semaphore/README.md

     cd docker-compose-semaphore
     docker-compose up

+When started, press CTRL+C or "docker-compose stop" to (temporarily) stop it.
+When using "docker-compose start", all persistent data will be in tact.

 ## Customizing the application
 You may want to customize variables.env, where you can add Apache HTTPD settings like so: